Athenian-ComputerScience-Fall2020/project-1-mishikag/pseudocode.md

 # Pseudocode for this program
 (this can be in a flowchart, using bullet points, inserting a picture, etc)

-Below are templates for flowcharts and mardown. feel free to edit them - or delete them and do something else if you prefer.
+Below are templates for flowcharts and markdown. feel free to edit them - or delete them and do something else if you prefer.

 # Markdown